HMO mortgages for UK landlords

 What qualifies as an HMO property?

 An HMO is a house or flat, let to 3 or more unrelated people, that share facilities such as a bathroom or kitchen.
+If you require a standard buy to let mortgage click here.

 What is a Multi-Unit Block?